angular/angular/aio/content/guide/build.md

     ...
     ```

-1. To run the dev server with this proxy configuration, call `ng serve`.
+1. To run the development server with this proxy configuration, call `ng serve`.

 You can edit the proxy configuration file to add configuration options; some examples are given below.
 For a description of all options, see [webpack DevServer documentation](https://webpack.js.org/configuration/dev-server/#devserverproxy).